Your garage is overflowing.

-Taking into account all of these costs, setting up a high-quality warehousing rack system for a larger operation can easily cost six figures or more.
+Taking into account all of these costs, setting up a high-quality warehousing rack system for a larger operation can easily cost around $100,000 or more.
 Because of the costs, smaller operations may find it more cost-effective to outsource storage and warehousing to a 3PL or logistics service provider, to avoid investing in expensive assets too early on.

 “Even when evaluating other 3PLs, ShipBob was by far the easiest, most reasonably priced option with the nicest, most genuine people.
 Other 3PLs gave me confusing pricing with many per-item fees, which were hard to grasp and calculate ultimate costs.
 Thinking big picture, it was an incremental cost for me to ultimately sell a lot more.
 My business has tripled and I got my life back.”

 How to set up a warehouse racking system

 Once you decide which type of racking system is the best for your business, the next step is to carefully consider how to arrange that system to maximize efficiency, manage inventory, avoid bottlenecks, and ensure warehouse safety.

 Here are some aspects of warehouse racking to plan for in your business’s warehouse.

 Spacing between racks